Fall 2019 Spotlight Series

 “The Neurodiversity Movement” – Jen Cole

 - “Neurodiversity” is a buzzword that has captured a lot of attention in the past year.
 What does it mean, exactly?
-Jennifer Cole, Associate Dean of Academic Advising, will present on the Neurodiversity movement and ways that individuals and offices on campus can be more inclusive of this aspect of diversity in our community.
+Jennifer Cole, Associate Dean of Academic Advising and Student Support Services, will present on the Neurodiversity movement and ways that individuals and offices on campus can be more inclusive of this aspect of diversity in our community.

 “Let’s Explore the Disability Experience” - Cindy Wright